 The complete set of methods used within COBOL to manipulate copyfiles is not available with database precompilers and COBSQL itself cannot handle included copyfiles.
 These problems can be overcome, however, by using the Micro Focus Copyfile Preprocessor (CP).

 CP is a preprocessor that has been written to provide other preprocessors, such as COBSQL, with a mechanism for handling copyfiles.
 CP follows the same rules as the COBOL Compiler for handling copyfiles so any copyfile-related Compiler directives are automatically picked up and copyfiles are searched for using the COBCPY environment variable.
-CP will also expand the following statements:
+CP will also expand:

 EXEC SQL INCLUDE ...
 END-EXEC

-For CP to resolve copyfiles and include statements correctly, use the following COBOL Compiler directives for Sybase and Oracle:
+Oracle uses the .pco and .cob file extensions and Sybase uses .pco and .cbl.
+For CP to resolve copyfiles and include statements correctly, use the following COBOL Compiler directives:

 copyext (pco,cbl,cpy,cob) osext(pco)